 1 Take enough

 This might seem logical, but you never know.
 It’s an easy mistake to make.
-So play it safe and take twice the amount of tampons or sanitary pads that you think you’ll need.
+So play it safe and take twice the amount of tampons or pads that you think you’ll need.
 If you don’t need them, a festival friend who has miscalculated might.
 Also take an extra set of clothes.
 Better safe than sorry.

 2 Keep it clean

-Grass fields, mud, beer, sweat, French fries, grasshopper burgers and other festival food: you might want to consider washing your hands before changing a tampon or sanitary towel.
+Grass fields, mud, beer, sweat, French fries, grasshopper burgers and other festival food: you might want to consider washing your hands before changing a tampon or pad.
 It’s a small effort.
 You’ll be waiting for the loos anyway.

 3 Choose your secret weapon

 Even if you’re no fan of intimate wipes, this might be the time to embrace them.
 The average Portaloo doesn’t come with a fountain.
-There’s no need to walk around with a whole pack of wet wipes, just carry one or two in a small plastic bag.
+There’s no need to walk around with a whole pack of wet wipes, just carry one or two in a bag.
 This will fit into even the tiniest of pockets.
 That way, you also have something to store used tampons in until you can find a bin.

 4 Bring out the big guns?

-It’s always a good idea to change your tampon or sanitary towel every four hours.
+It’s always a good idea to change your tampon or pad every four hours.
 Also if you’re at a festival.
 But there are sanitary products that can be kept in for longer without the fear of leakage or health risks.
-A sponge tampon for example, or a menstrual cup which can be left in for a whole night.
-Both products take some getting used to.
+A sponge tampon for example, a menstrual cup which can be left in for a whole night or period pants.
+These products take some getting used to.
 Make sure to practise at home before wearing them to your favourite festival.